 Hospital Admissions Process

 All patients coming to the hospital must be seen face-to-face by a licensed mental health professional in the 24 hours directly preceding admissions.
 This could be a psychiatrist, a psychologist, a licensed social worker, or a psychiatric nurse practitioner.
-If a patient is being certified, the licensed mental health professional who evaluates the patient prior to admission must be licensed in the state of Maryland.

 The first question our admissions team will ask you is whether the patient is a danger to themselves or others.
 This will help us determine if the patient needs to go to an ER, or if they can come directly to Sheppard Pratt for admission.